 The Golden Visa permit registers you in the Schengen Area central system.
 So, you can freely travel within Europe without an additional visa.

-If you decide to live in Portugal full-time with this permit, then you will be required to have medical insurance.
+If you decide to live in Portugal full-time with your Portuguese Golden Visa, then you will be required to have medical insurance.
 You will, however, have full access to all public services including healthcare and education.
-Read more about the Healthcare System in Portugal.

 The work permit allows you to work anywhere, as well as start and run your own business in Portugal.

-As the main applicant, you may extend the Golden Visa to your family members.
+As the main applicant, you may extend your Portuguese Golden Visa to your family members.
 The application process is simultaneous for the main applicant and the dependents.

-Following members of family are eligible to apply along with the main applicant:
+The following members of the family are eligible to apply along with the main applicant:

 You may apply for citizenship after five years of holding a Golden Visa in Portugal.